Ratstail91/Toy/compound-library.md

 import compound;
 ```

+## _concat(self, other)

+This function only works when self and other are matching compounds (both arrays, dictionaries or strings).
+It returns a new compound of that kind, with the content of `other` appended to the content of `self`.

 ## _getKeys(self: dictionary)

 This returns an array of all non-null keys stored within the dictionary.
 The order is undefined.